Mino75/2025-sakafokana/README.md

 - [📄 License](#-license)

 ## 📖 About
-SakafoKana is an educational Progressive Web App for learning Japanese Kana (Hiragana and Katakana) through food-related vocabulary.
+SakafoKana ( sakafo = food/meal in MG and kana from JP) is an educational Progressive Web App for learning Japanese Kana (Hiragana and Katakana) through food-related vocabulary.
 The app combines language learning with cultural education, featuring speech synthesis for pronunciation practice and interactive quizzes to reinforce learning.

 ## 🚀 Getting Started